 HDAC3 (Histone Deacetylase 3) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Metabolism.
+Among its related pathways are p75 NTR receptor-mediated signalling and Macrophage Differentiation and Growth Inhibition by METS.
 GO annotations related to this gene include chromatin binding and hydrolase activity.
 An important paralog of this gene is HDAC8.

 UniProtKB/Swiss-Prot for HDAC3 Gene